legit-gaming/legit-gaming.github.io/PracticeExercises.md

 ### Before You Get Started
 * **Make sure to add: <script src="script.js"></script> within the &lt;head> tags in your .html file**
 * **Uncheck the Auto run option next to Preview.
-You can run/refresh your JavaScript by clickin the arrow next to Preview on the right display panel.**
+You can run/refresh your JavaScript by clicking the arrow next to Preview on the right display panel.**
 * **Note: sometimes you have to refresh 2 or 3 times before your new JavaScript code picks up - takes a few minutes to pick up the changes.**
 * **FYI on Comments**
   * Use &nbsp;&nbsp;  //**code** &nbsp;&nbsp;   to comment out a single line of code